Whale Science Fraud

-The best way to clean it up polluted science is for honest scientists to shine a giant spotlight of disgrace on every fabrication.
+The best way to get rid of polluted science is for honest scientists to shine a giant spotlight of disgrace on every fabrication.
 But scientists are trained to never discredit fellow scientists.
 Like doctors never talk about other doctors.
 They shift this “honor among thieves and liars” to fellow scientists by shaming everyone that reveals the truth.

 In my opinion, whale scientists MUST be exposed when they twist the lies of others to draw conclusions wanted by those that pay for the research.
 But this does not happen because the so-called foundation of scientific trust is now a quagmire of public betrayal.

 Let’s start with the truth about why whales strand.
 And for the sake of presenting a point, pretend to believe what I tell you while you read this article.

 Sudden and unexpected exposure to a series of rapid and excessive changes in diving pressures (low-frequency compression waves) induced by seaquakes, undersea volcanic explosions, impacts with the ocean’s surface by heavenly bodies, military sonar, seismic air cannons, and underwater explosions cause whales to mass strand.

 These rapid and excessive changes in diving pressure cause sinus barotrauma.
 Moreover, because the air inside their cranial air spaces serves to reflect, focus, and channel returning echo-navigation clicks, this injury disables their biosonar system and they swim around lost until one day when the downstream current guides them blindly into a beach.